coderefinery/git-collaborative/content/guide.md

   introduces forking and distributed workflows), and it takes maybe half the time of the first episode.
-- The "How to contribute changes to somebody else's project" episode can be covered really quickly and offers room for discussion if you have time left.
+- The "How to contribute changes to somebody else's project" episode can be covered relatively quickly and offers room for discussion if you have time left.

+## Preparing exercises

+Exercise leads typically prepare exercise repositories for the exercise group (although the material speaks about "administrator" who can also be one of the learners).
+Preparing the first exercise (centralized workflow) will take more time than preparing the second (forking workflow).
+Most preparation time is not the generating part but will go into communicating the URL to the exercise group, communicating their usernames, adding them as collaborators, and waiting until everybody accepts the GitHub invitation to join the newly created exercise repository.

 ## Typical pitfalls